 Shots erupt at Raising Canes dog park sending people running, one person shot

-BATON ROUGE -Eyewitnesses say it was normal in the park then around 7 pm, they heard what they thought were fireworks.
+BATON ROUGE -Eyewitnesses say it was normal in the Raising Cane's Dog Park around 7 p.m. before they heard what they thought were fireworks.

 “It was like a really loud pop or something.
 Yeah cause it happened, one happened.
 There was a few seconds, and then another happened and we were all kind of like, what's going on.
 Like no one knew,” said Abby Reinert and Kenny Snell, who were walking their dog in the park.

-They told WBRZ they heard two shots then saw people running in different directions.

-The couple told WBRZ they saw a person slumped over a picnic table.
+They told WBRZ they heard two shots, saw people running in different directions and then saw a person slumped over a picnic table.

 Trending News